youyuge34/Anime-InPainting/README.md

   - Auto-save and auto-load latest weights files
   - Add a fast training phase combined with origin phase 2 and 3
 - bugs fixed (most of them are merged into the original work)
-- Add config of print frequency
+- Add configs in `config.yml`
+  - PRINT_FREQUENCY
+  - DEVICE : cpu or gpu
 - ... ...

 **You can do the amazing Anime inpainting conveniently here.

 And detailed training tutorial is introduced below.**

 ## Prerequisites